 Organic (“Bio” in German) products are common.
 And the food often has an innovative or unusual touch to it.

 On my last visit, for example, I spotted rare breed sausages and deer salami, vegan ice cream, sea buckthorn spreads, black garlic, and mountain shrimp.
 Not to mention wasabi from the province of Burgenland.

 A handful of interactive stations also kept the kids engaged; tented areas let them grind their own herbs, try a barefoot parcours, or make butter, for example.

 The Genuss Festival is free to wander around and usually pops up for three days in May.
-I don’t have details for 2024 just yet but the 2023 event ran from May 12th to 14th.
-Opening hours were:
+Planned dates for 2024 are May 10th to 12th.

 - Friday: 11am to 9pm